Can I receive health care services without my insurance company finding out?

 What do you do if there’s an emergency?

 We keep emergency equipment and medications on hand.
 Any adverse event which cannot be dealt with quickly would trigger an activation of the EMS system.
 Emergencies of this kind are extremely uncommon in our practice.
-In fact, we’ve had exactly one patient in more than 20 years who was transported to the hospital.
-This was unrelated to the sedation itself and was done simply as a precaution.

 Will my insurance cover this?